 In late 2018, Kate from Atelier Ten proposed a weekly yoga class for anyone who lives and works at PW, and we are delighted to say the idea has become a reality!

-The weekly class will run on a trial basis for three weeks, beginning on Wednesday 13 February from 8.00-8.45 in the downstairs studio at Eastside.
+The weekly class on Wednesday mornings from 8.00-8.45 in the downstairs studio at Eastside.